 This time I actually had an excuse and it wasn’t even flimsy!
 It was my partners, sister, Avril’s birthday.
 I love birthdays because I can bake and then enjoy giving them away.
 After a sneaky taste test of course.
 Or maybe even 2.

-Mostly women love cute things and chocolate.
-Though Avril’s favorite color is pink she does love chocolate and it was a good excuse for me to try a recipe I had an eye on in ‘the hummingbird bakery cake days’ book.
-So like I said the flimsiest of excuses was needed.
+Most women love cute things and chocolate.
+Though Avril’s favourite colour is pink she does love chocolate and it was a good excuse for me to try a recipe I had an eye on in ‘the hummingbird bakery cake days’ book.
+So like I said the flimsiest of excuses were needed.
+I hope you love these malted chocolate cupcakes as much as we do 😀

 - 1 large Egg